Dodge B series: Pickup truck

 The B-series trucks featured a high-visibility "pilot-house" cab with optional rear quarter windows.
 The engine was shifted forward and the front axle moved back on the frame for better weight distribution as well as a shorter wheelbase, moving from 116 in to 108 in on ½-ton models.
 The cargo bed sides were made higher to increase capacity by 40%.
 The redesigned cab could seat three people, with 2.5 in more height, 6 in more width and 3 in additional in length.
 The cab was mounted on rubber mounts for an improved ride.
 Another innovation for the time was the use of cross-steering arrangement, giving the trucks a 37° turning radius.
 The cargo box space was increased over previous models and overload springs made optional on all variants to increase hauling capacity.
-In 1950, more new features were added as the 3-speed manual shift lever was relocated to the steering column instead of on the floor.
+In 1950 the trucks, now named B2 (B2-B, B2-C, B2-D), gained more new features while the 3-speed manual shift lever was relocated to the steering column instead of on the floor.
 A fluid drive standard transmission, with 3 or 4 speeds, became an available option.
-The front end and dashboard/gauge layout were redesigned for 1951.
+The front end and dashboard/gauge layout were redesigned for 1951, now in the B3 iteration.

-1953 was the last year of the "pilot-house" trucks, but brought many new changes.
+1953 was the last year of the "pilot-house" trucks, now named B4, but brought many new changes.
 The Truck-O-Matic transmission, a fully automatic transmission was available for ½ and ¾-ton models.
 The longer 7.5 ft bed previously only available on ¾-tons became available on ½-tons as well, which would increase the wheelbase to 116 in.
-New longer rear fenders were added, which would continue to be used by Dodge through 1985.
+New, longer rear fenders were added, which would continue to be used by Dodge through 1985.